 Note: The assessment will ask for the last four digits of your Social Security number.
 If you do not have a Social Security number issued by the US Government, you can just use the last four digits of your DTS Student ID.

-The Test of Biblical and Theological Knowledge (TBTK), which you’ll take here at the beginning of your program and again at when you graduate, helps DTS assess itself and see if how well we are teaching key material.
+The Test of Biblical and Theological Knowledge (TBTK), which you’ll take here at the beginning of your program and again when you graduate, helps DTS assess itself and see how well we are teaching key material.

 This test is a closed Bible, closed book assessment that is to be taken by yourself without any help.

 This test is 150 questions – 75 Bible and 75 theology.

 There is a time limit of 75 minutes which starts once you proceed.
 This gives you an average of 30 seconds per question.